SuaveIO/suave/docs/sessions.md

     ]
 {% endhighlight %}

 In this example, `View.page` is a function that generates the output, using the user state `Map<string, obj>` to display the messages in a nice way.
 Additionally, this example shows a few other interesting aspects.
-First, the user state may persist across requests; if that is not desirable for your use case, you will want to `unset` the items when they are no longer needed.
+First, user state only persists for the duration of the TCP connection; however, due to HTTP keep-alive headers, it may persist across requests.
+In our message accrual case, this causes the list of messages to continue to grow; that's the reason for the `unsetUserData` call at the end of the pipeline.
+If you're just using it to build up enough state to return a response, though, that step is probably unnecessary.
 Second, you can combine `WebPart`s even after the one that sets the output content.
 If you are used to an MVC environment, you can't do much after you `return` your result; these combinators let you modify the context even once the output has been generated.